cwmaguire/zombunity-mud/README.md

     Familiarize yourself with the lib directory where the HSQLDB.jar and SqlTool.jar files are.

-1. Start the HSQLDB server with an in-memory database called "zombunity"
+1. Start the HSQLDB server with a database called "zombunity"

     %HSQLDB_PATH%\lib>java -cp hsqldb.jar org.hsqldb.server.Server --database.0 file:zombunity --dbname.0 zombunity